Catholic Church in Malaysia: Second wave of evangelisation

 In 1786, Sir Francis Light took over Penang from the sultan of Kedah.
-Finally in 1809, the College General in Penang was opened again and seminarians from all over Asia came to be trained there.
+Finally, in 1809, the College General in Penang was opened again and seminarians from all over Asia came to be trained there.
 In 1819, Sir Stamford Raffles took residence in Singapore.
 In 1824, the Anglo-Dutch Treaty was signed and the Netherlands exchanged Malacca for Bencoolan, Indonesia.
 Later, in 1826, Penang, Province Wellesley, Malacca and Singapore became the Straits Settlement under British rule.
 In 1852, the Sisters of St Maur or the Infant Jesus sisters (IJ) and the Institute of the Brothers of the Christian Schools (La Salle Brothers) sailed over to found Christian schools in major towns in Peninsular Malaysia.
 The sisters also began orphanages.
 In 1864, Chinese tin miners settled at the confluence of the muddy Klang and Gombak river mouth, the beginning of Kuala Lumpur.
 In 1874, the Treaty of Pangkor marked the direct British rule over the Malay states, while the sultans still maintained religious sovereignty.
-By the end 19th century, Malaysia was booming with massive immigration of Chinese and Indians who were invited to work in the tin mines, rubber plantation and railways by the British.
+By the end of the 19th century, Malaysia was booming with massive immigration of Chinese and Indians who were invited to work in the tin mines, rubber plantation and railways by the British.

 Catholicism first came to North Borneo (now Sabah), when a Spanish mariner turned priest, Carlos Cuarteroni, established a Catholic mission in 1857 in Labuan, with stations established in Brunei and Looc Porin (now Kota Kinabalu).
 However, problems with his assistants left him alone from 1860 and the mission made little progress, and he returned to Spain.
-The Catholic Mill Hill Missionaries arrived in North Borneo in 1882 to re-establish the Spaniards effort, and focused mainly on the Chinese and indigenous communities, such as the Kadazan-Dusun people.
+The Catholic Mill Hill Missionaries arrived in North Borneo in 1882 to re-establish the Spaniards' effort, and focused mainly on the Chinese and indigenous communities, such as the Kadazan-Dusun people.

-Meanwhile, in Sarawak, the Mill Hill Missionaries was invited by the White Rajahs in the hope that it would be a stabilizing influence to the native Iban people.
+Meanwhile, in Sarawak, the Mill Hill Missionaries was invited by the White Rajahs in the hope that it would be a stabilizing influence on the native Iban people.